pavanpodila/component-metadata-loader/README.md

 the components.

 Part of this job will be handled by a **Webpack-loader**.
 The loader would read the `@Metadata` decorator and generate an artifact (`<name>.component.json`).
-Equipped with these `*.component .json` files, we can have a build step that would upload them to the persistence layer.
+Equipped with these `*.component.json` files, we can have a build step that would upload them to the persistence layer.
 The overall flow looks like so:

 ![flow of extracting and pushing metadata](images/publishing-workflow.png)